 - It gives food a great flavour.

 - Be careful to choose a reputable olive oil brand.
 It's rather shocking, but some dodgy manufacturers cut some olive oils with cheaper vegetable oils to increase profits (45, 46).

 Saturated Fat: 27g Monounsaturated Fat: 35g Polyunsaturated Fat: 9g

-- You know the fat in olive oil that everyone calls “heart healthy”?
-Well, the name is oleic acid – and it’s also the primary fatty acid in lard (47, 48).
+- Do you know the fat in olive oil that everyone calls "heart healthy"?
+Well, the name is oleic acid - and it's also the primary fatty acid in lard (47, 48).

 - It gives food an incredible taste.